 One of the goals of Starfish Ministries is to allow God to impact the lives of team members on short term mission trips.
-We saw that happen as team members were stretched to new levels of commitment in their relationship with Jesus Christ and their desire to make a greater difference for His kingdom here at home.
+It’s so good to see this happen.
+Team members were stretched to new levels of commitment in their relationship with Jesus Christ.
+They come back home with a renewed desire to make a greater difference for His kingdom at home.
 As we ministered in Haiti and as we worshipped together, we were touched by the powerful hand of the Almighty God.
-Thank you Lord!
+Praise be to Him!!

 Serving the Lord together,

 Bernie & Sheryl Bovenkamp